DachengLi1/MPCFormer/src/benchmark/README.md

 requirements:
     pip install Crypten in editable mode: https://github.com/facebookresearch/CrypTen

-To profile 2PC transformer, use profile_transformer.py (modify master address etc.)
+To profile 2PC transformer, use profile_transformer.py.
+Set up two machines, and modify the master address accordingly.

+On the first machine, run python profile_transformer.py 0, and on the second machine, run python profile_transformer.py 1.

+You can play aroud with different operations by substituting value of the hidden_act and and softmax_act in the config class in the file.

+- For activation, we support ["quad", "relu"]
+- For softmax, we support ["softmax". "softmax_2RELU", "softmax_2QUAD"]

+Additional playground:

-To profile single machine transformer, use single_transformer.py
+- To profile single machine transformer, use single_transformer.py

-To profile 2PC CNN, use profile_cnn.py
+- To profile 2PC CNN, use profile_cnn.py

-Currently, 2PC transformer seems to be 1000x slower than in plaintext single machine setting.
-While a facebook workshop paper claims it to be 12x slower.